What is the Unthinkable Approach to Hiring? In this article, I will show you how my approach works to hiring employees to fit your company culture.

 Here’s the good news.
 The “Unthinkable Approach to Hiring,” an interview tool I’ve developed, can help you locate and retain the right employees.
 My interview tool can help you find the best candidates with the right skills who can demonstrate they know how to think as your company thinks.

 The “Unthinkable Approach to Hiring” is designed so hiring managers and business leaders will have a much clearer understanding of how interviewees will collaborate with your staff, communicate with their team, and ultimately know whether or not they’re a good fit for your company’s culture.
 Hiring the wrong person can cost you not only time but thousands and thousands of dollars.
-Why not make a smaller investment in an interview technique that contains a method employees cannot prepare for to help you quickly discover their potential and whether or not they’re a good fit?
+Why not make a smaller investment in an interview technique that contains a method employees cannot prepare for?
+This will help you quickly discover their potential and whether or not they’re a good fit?
 And there are all kinds of success stories that prove it works!